 And what about other professions that, anecdotally, have a high number of narcissists working in them, like therapy, counselling and social work?
 If you use the Diagnostic and Statistical Manual of Mental Disorders' classification of Narcissistic Personality Disorder, as "a pervasive pattern of grandiosity (in fantasy or behavior), need for admiration, and lack of empathy" then therapy is a remarkable role for a narcissist to find herself in.
 The patient is required to bare her soul while the therapist chooses whether to empathize, enlighten, guide, chastise or remain silent.
 It's a powerful, almost omnipotent, position where the therapist is above reproach.
 You do wonder what type of personality is attracted to a position like that.

 Interestingly, the types most likely to work in these professions are ENFP, INFP, ISFP, ENFJ, ESFP and INFJ – the types who are least likely to become lawyers.
-Narcissism, it seems, goes well beyond a letter or a personality type.
+Narcissism, it seems, goes well beyond a letter or a personality test result.

 Narcissism, a Social Construct?